Dpdl-io/DpdlEngine/doc/Dpdl_howto.md

 The dpdl type **`struct`** can be used to represent data structures within a Dpdl program, almost like in the C programming language.

-Dpdl 'struct' can conveniently also be compiled into a pure native java bytecode object, and accessed and handled in the same way as ordinary java objects (classes).
+Dpdl 'struct' can conveniently also be <ins>compiled into a pure native java bytecode object</ins>, and accessed and handled in the same way as ordinary java objects (classes).

 The Dpdl API function **`genObjCodegenObjCode(...)`** accepts as input defined Dpdl objects, in this case a 'struct' and compiles it to native java bytecode object.
 The returned object can than be handled as accessed as an ordinary object and therefore also be used in native java code.